-If you haven't yet installed CVMFS, please do so.
+If you will not be installing Apptainer locally and you haven't yet installed CVMFS, please do so.
 Alternatively, use the cvmfsexec package configured for osg as an unprivileged user and mount the oasis.opensciencegrid.org and singularity.opensciencegrid.org repositories.

-As an unprivileged user verify that Apptainer in OASIS works with this command:
+Then as an unprivileged user verify that Apptainer in CVMFS works with this command: